Hartbeespoort Dam: Construction

 The dam wall is 149.5 m long and 59.4 m high, built across a gorge cutting through the Magaliesberg.
 The reservoir is fed by the waters of the Crocodile River and Magalies River and covers approximately 18.83 km2, with a mean depth of 9.6 m and maximum depth of 45.1 m.
 It has a surface area of 20 km2, and its normal range of annual water level fluctuation is 0.8 m.
 The mixing type of the reservoir is monomictic.

-A single-laned, tarmac road skirts the water's edge on the north side; along its route it passes through a 56.6 m long tunnel and also crosses the dam wall.
+A single-lane, tarmac road skirts the water's edge on the north side; along its route it passes through a 56.6 m long tunnel and also crosses the dam wall.

 Use

 Hartbeespoort Dam supplies irrigation water through a 544 km long network of canals to 159.76 km2 of farmland on which tobacco, wheat, lucerne, fruit and flowers are produced.
 Deteriorating water quality, most notably Microcystin toxin.

 Hartbeespoort has become a very popular holiday and weekend resort for the inhabitants of Johannesburg and Pretoria; it is the principal water recreation area of northern Gauteng and many types of water sports are enjoyed on the dam.
-The Transvaal Yacht Club has been operating at the dam since its construction in 1923.
+The TYC Yacht Club has been operating at the dam since its construction in 1923.

 NSRI Station 25, located at the dam, is one of only three National Sea Rescue Institute inland stations and provides a water rescue service at the dam.